Introduction of Constructor and Destructor in C++

 - Constructors are invoked/called directly when an object is created.

-- Like other C++ functions, Constructors may have default arguments.
+- Like other C++ functions, constructors may have default arguments.

 - A constructor can be inside the class definition or outside the class definition.